tanzeeltechibits/tanzeelAhmadTechibits/README.md

 </p>
 <h2 align="center">:rocket: Featured Project: react-native-boilerplate :rocket:</h2>
 <p align="left">
-  The repository "react-native-boilerplate" by Tanzeel Ahmad is a comprehensive boilerplate project for React Native applications.
-It provides a solid foundation and structure to kickstart your React Native projects, saving you time and effort in setting up the initial project structure and configurations.
+  The repository "react-boilerplate" by Tanzeel Ahmad is a comprehensive boilerplate project for React web applications.
+It provides a solid foundation and structure to kickstart your React projects, saving you time and effort in setting up the initial project structure and configurations.
-This boilerplate includes essential features and common libraries typically used in React Native development, such as navigation, state management, and API integration.
-It follows best practices and conventions, making it easier to maintain and scale your React Native applications.
+This boilerplate includes essential features and standard libraries typically used in React development, such as navigation, state management, and API integration.
+It follows best practices and conventions, making it easier to maintain and scale your React web applications.
-By using this boilerplate, you can focus more on building your app's unique features and logic instead of spending time on repetitive setup tasks.
+By using this boilerplate, you can focus more on building your web app's unique features and logic instead of spending time on repetitive setup tasks.
 It provides a standardized and organized project structure, ensuring code readability and maintainability.
-Whether you are starting a new React Native project or looking for a solid foundation to improve your existing project structure, this repository can serve as an excellent starting point.
-It allows you to accelerate your development process, reduce boilerplate code, and benefit from the expertise of the React Native community.
+Whether you are starting a new React project or looking for a solid foundation to improve your existing project structure, this repository can be an excellent starting point.
+It allows you to accelerate your development process, reduce boilerplate code, and benefit from the expertise of the React community.
-Feel free to explore the repository, follow the installation instructions, and adapt it to your specific project requirements.
+You can explore the repository, follow the installation instructions, and adapt it to your specific project requirements.
 Happy coding!
 </p>
 <p align="center">
   Check out the project on GitHub: https://github.com/tanzeeltechibits/react-native-boilerplate